-East Falls Glassworks puts their work of art from their studio into the gallery.
-You can enjoy the beautiful detail of each glasswork made by skilled artists.
+East Falls Glassworks puts their works of art from their studio into the gallery.
+You can enjoy the beautiful details of each glasswork made by skilled artists.
 They are currently the biggest glasswork gallery in Philadelphia.

 20. Morals and Murals Hood Tour (meet up point)